informer.yaml

 - /api/read-only/resource # METHOD defaults to GET if omitted

 Each entry is a string in the format METHOD /api/path.
 If the HTTP method is omitted, it defaults to GET.
+Paths support * wildcards for path segments.

 Roles Section